Abdülmecid I: Crimean War and aftermath

-In 1844 he created the Ottoman lira and in 1851 he instituted the Order of the Medjidie.

-The Ottoman Empire received the first of its foreign loans on 25 August 1854 during the Crimean War.
-This major foreign loan was followed by those of 1855, 1858 and 1860, which culminated in default and led to the alienation of European sympathy from the Ottoman Empire and indirectly to the later dethronement and death of Abdulmejid's brother Abdülaziz.
+On 16 October 1853, the Ottoman Empire entered another war against Russia that would be known as the Crimean War, where it was soon joined by France and Britain.
+The Ottomans successfully participated in the war and were winning signatories at the Treaty of Paris (1856).
+The Empire would be inducted into the Concert of Europe.
+In a compromise with the Great Powers, Abdul Mecid issued another reform edict in February 1856 known as the Imperial Reform Edict (Islâhat Hatt-ı Hümâyûnu) which was perceived by many subjects as relinquishing sovereignty.
+The Ottoman Empire received the first of its foreign loans on 25 August 1854 during the war.
+This major foreign loan was followed by those of 1855, 1858 and 1860, which culminated in default and led to the alienation of European sympathy from the Ottoman Empire and indirectly to the later dethronement and death of Abdülmecid's brother Abdülaziz.